cosmos/sdk-tutorials/b9lab-content/6-whats-next/index.md

       <li> Help solve existing issues and continue the development of the robust Tendermint BFT consensus!  <br/><br/>
       <a class="tm-button tm-button-disclosure mb-4" style="color: var(--background-color-primary); text-decoration: none;"  href="https://github.com/tendermint/tendermint/blob/master/CONTRIBUTING.md" target="_blank">Contribute on Github!</a></li>
       </ul>
   - overline: Does your company need support?
-Reach out to Cosmos for enterprise solutions
+Reach out to Cosmos for enterprise support
     title: Enterprise
     description: |
       Are you a developer or enterprise wanting to build your own app?
 Do you need support? <br/><br/>